YasminFaghir/MICB475_24W1_Team_10/meeting_agenda.md

 ## 5. Next Steps & Feedback Request
 - Continue refining machine learning model for microbial predictions.
 - Validate taxonomic classifications and confirm significant environmental correlations.
 - Request mentor’s feedback on methodology and dataset validation approach.

+📅 Meeting Agenda – February 24, 2025
+🕒 **Time:** 12:05
+📍 **Location:** Biol 3026
+👥 **Attendees:** Nadia Arjomandi, Yasmin Faghir, Michelle Benitez-Muller, Ava Tiefenbach, Ingrid Wang

+📝 1.
+Proposal Update

+✅ The proposal has been written
+❓ Some questions remain unresolved
+⏳ Waiting for Evelyn’s feedback to confirm if we can proceed

+2. Next Steps

+🔹 Discuss necessary changes
+🔹 Outline potential refinements
+🔹 Plan for the next phase of the project

+3. Open Discussion

+🔍 Address any additional concerns